-- Two year diploma
+- Two-year diploma

-- Photojournalism and Print & Online Journalism Majors
+- Photojournalism and Print and Online Journalism Majors

 - Fall start

-- e-learning
+- E-Learning

-Phone: 403.284.8849 or

-Email: ja.info@sait.ca
+School of Information and Communication Technologies Phone: 403.284.8849 Email: ja.info@sait.ca

 Journalism in the 21st Century is an exciting world that offers many opportunities for those seeking to build a career.
 News Writing, and photojournalism are the main skills taught in the Journalism program; other specialties including advertising and public relations, publication design, and online journalism are also covered in the first year of study.